 Investments consist of mutual funds and guaranteed investment certificates (GIC's).
-Mutual funds are measured at fair value.
-GIC's are measured at amortized cost.
+Mutual funds are recorded at fair value.
+GIC's are stated at cost, which together with accrued interest income approximates fair value given the short term nature of these investments.